Slicer/Slicer/Docs/user_guide/getting_started.md

 #### Save data

-Data sets loaded into the application can be saved using Save data dialog or exported to DICOM format using DICOM module.
-Detailes are described in [Data loading and saving section](data_loading_and_saving.md).
+All data in the scene can be saved at once using `File` menu -> `Save data`, or selected data sets can be exported from the `Data` module by right-clicking and selecting `Export to file...` or `Export to DICOM...` .
+Details are described in the [Data loading and saving section](data_loading_and_saving.md).

 #### Extensions